Degenerative Disc Disease

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
 We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.

-Narrowing of the discs makes them less shock-absorbing.
+Narrowing and flattening of the discs makes them less shock-absorbing.
 However, rather than simply treating the symptoms, our doctors provide a long-term strategy to not only get the relief that you seek right away, but also prevent future spinal decay and degeneration.

 Change Your Quality of Life